EXHIBITION EL ZAGUÁN

 ABOUT THE EXHIBITION

-The works in Bound by the High Desert represent a diversity of makers who are masters of traditional techniques.
-While the pieces are contemporary, they act as echoes of the past, utilizing heritage crafts that were once born of utilitarian necessity.
-Today, these artists find new freedom to explore fiber as a medium for fine art, moving from looking backward at material history to looking forward through constant innovation.
+The works in Bound by the High Desert represent a diversity of makers who utilize traditional techniques.
+While the artworks in this exhibition are contemporary, they serve as echoes of the past, drawing on heritage crafts born of utilitarian necessity.
+Today, these artists find new freedom to explore fiber as a medium for fine art, looking back at material and process while also looking forward.

 By showcasing these tactile, handmade works against the 1854 handmade adobe walls of the El Zaguán compound, Historic Santa Fe Foundation celebrates the evolution of these traditions.
 This exhibition is a testament to how preservation and artistic creation work together to keep our shared cultural heritage alive.